 a.
 The following days shall be recognized as legal holidays, within the meaning of this bylaw, on which employees shall be excused from all duty not required to maintain essential town services:

-New Year's Day

-Martin Luther King Day

-Washington's Birthday

-Patriots' Day

-Memorial Day

-Columbus Day
+New Year's Day Martin Luther King Day Washington's Birthday Patriots' Day Memorial Day Independence Day b.
+Every permanent employee shall be entitled to these holidays as follows:

-Veterans' Day
+Labor Day Columbus Day Veterans' Day Thanksgiving Christmas

-Thanksgiving

-Christmas